Iron Dames: Rally

 Rumeau and Amblard's Ford Fiesta Rally2 at the 2024 Goodwood Festival of Speed.

 The team expanded their rally program for 2025, with Sarah Rumeau and Julie Amblard joining the WRC2 Championship and continuing in the French Rally Championship having upgraded to Rally2 machinery.

+2026

+In November 2025, the Iron Dames confirmed they would be exiting from the World Endurance Championship in 2026.
+The team also did not enter a car in the IMSA Championship or the European Le Mans Series.
+Team founder Deborah Mayer stated that the project would be moving towards a mixed-gender approach by supporting individual drivers.

+The Iron Dames entered a car piloted by Sarah Bovy and Laura van den Hengel into the GT2 European Series.
+In April, Sarah Rumeau and Julie Amblard won the Rallye Terre des Causses, their first victory and the first victory in the series by a female driver since 1986.

 Equestrian history

 2024

 In September 2023, Iron Dames announced an expansion into the world of equestrian sports, acquiring Global Champions Tour team Cannes Stars to compete in the show jumping discipline for the 2024 season.

 2025

 For 2025, Iron Dames Equestrian doubled the size of their squad by acquiring the Monaco Comets outfit.

+2026

+Janne Friedericke Meyer-Zimmermann has left the team Iron Dames in June 2026.